 Balanced/differential connections to the QA40X using shielded twisted pair cables (e.g. microphone cables) can be used to improve matters even if the amplifier has a single-ended input.
 This helps to avoid ground loops that involve the input and output cables to and from the amplifier and QA40X.
-In one approach, connect the negative signal of the balanced cable to the shield at the input to the amplifier under test.
+In one approach, connect the negative conductor of the balanced cable driving the DUT to the shield at the input to the amplifier under test.
 Connect the shield to one of the BNC output grounds at the QA40X.
-Connect the shield to the negative signal lead where the other cable connects to the ground side of the amplifier output.
+Connect the shield of the cable driving the QA40x to the negative signal lead where the cable connects to the ground side of the amplifier output.
 Connect the shield of that cable to one of the BNC input grounds of the QA40X input.
 This interconnect arrangement is not Gospel, and some experimentation may be required.
 The QA40X FFT is brutal in unmasking hum and noise that gets into the test setup from the environment.

 Another quasi-balanced/differential approach is also recommended, especially for damping factor measurements, but also effective in reducing pickup of hum and line harmonics.
-Connect the single-ended output of the QA40X directly to the single-ended input of the amplifier under test with a single ended shielded cable.
+Connect the single-ended output of the QA40X directly to the single-ended input of the amplifier under test with a single-ended shielded cable.

 Connect the conventional single-ended output of the amplifier to the balanced differential inputs of the QA40X through a shielded twisted pair interconnect, like a microphone cable.
 The twisted pair should be connected with its cold and hot wires with stripped ends to the amplifier's output jacks, screwed down and through the inner holes of the usual banana speaker connectors, or equivalent.
 The load resistor is then connected with banana plugs or spades to the output terminals after the twisted pair measurement cable.
 This is somewhat like a Kelvin connection, minimizing effects of load current on what the balanced measurement cable sees.
 Do not connect the shield at the amplifier end.
 Connect the shield to one of the BNC connector grounds at the QA40X balanced input.

+The ground of the QA40x is connected to the ground of the amplifier by only one wire - the shield of the single-ended cable driving the amplifier.
 An approach like this is especially helpful in obtaining accurate measurements of damping factor, where very low amplifier output resistances are involved.
 Depending on the amplifier and environment, some experimentation with interconnections and grounding between the QA40X and amplifier may be helpful.